Indicative-Data-Science/gnssmapper/readme.md

 #**GNSS Simulation**

-To run the simulation, fill in the experiment parameters of config.yaml and run orchestration.py.
+To run the simulation, create the experiment parameters as a yaml file (see template.yaml) and execute run.py as a module with yaml filepath as an argument e.g python3 -m run data/configs/my_experiment.yaml

 ---
 #### Observation Emulation